TreeViz/metastyle/analysis/use_cases1.md

 ## Adaptive radiation illustration from educational web site

-This example is from University of California Museum of Paleontology's (http://evolution.berkeley.edu).[Understanding Evolution](http://evolution.berkeley.edu).
+This example is from University of California Museum of Paleontology's [Understanding Evolution](http://evolution.berkeley.edu).
 It illustrates
 * time scale with tick marks and values
    * units
    * zero point registered to tips